It's Not Because You Deserve It — Modern Paraphrase | fresh.bible

 That last line lands hard.
 Not "you've had some rough patches."
 Not "there were a few setbacks."
 From the day I first knew you.
 Moses had been leading these people for decades, and his honest assessment was: the rebellion wasn't an episode.
 It was a pattern.

 This is the part where it gets personal.
 Most of us can handle the idea that we've made mistakes.
 What's harder to sit with is the idea that our default setting is resistance.
 That left to ourselves, our track record with God looks a lot like — one act of followed by three of forgetting.
 Moses wasn't being cruel.
 He was being honest.
-And sometimes honesty is the most loving thing someone can offer you.
+And sometimes honesty is an incredibly loving thing someone can offer you.

 "I fell before the Lord for those forty days and nights — because the Lord had said he would destroy you.
 And I prayed: